thomasclarke1969/documentation/atlas/android/setup-atlas.md

     project(':layer-atlas').projectDir = new File('Atlas-Android/layer-atlas')
     ```

-     Optional: If you are building the example Atlas Messanger app, simply add both the `:layer-atlas` and `:layer-atlas-messenger` modules to the `settings.gradle`:
+     **Optional: If you are building the example Atlas Messanger app, simply add both the `:layer-atlas` and `:layer-atlas-messenger` modules to the `settings.gradle` like so:

     ``` groovy
     include ':app', ':layer-atlas', ':layer-atlas-messenger'